jmschnei/jmschnei.github.io/_publications/2018-01-01-towards-the-automatic-classification-of-offensive.md

 slidesurl: ""
 paperurl: ""
 bibtexurl: ""
 citation: "Julián Moreno Schneider.
-(2018).
-"Towards the Automatic Classification of Offensive Language and Related Phenomena in German Tweets." *In Josef Ruppenhofer, Melanie Siegel, and Michael Wiegand, editors, Proceedings of the GermEval Workshop 2018 - Shared Task on the Identification of Offensive Language, pages 95-103, Vienna, Austria, 9 2018.
+(2018). \"Towards the Automatic Classification of Offensive Language and Related Phenomena in German Tweets.\" *In Josef Ruppenhofer, Melanie Siegel, and Michael Wiegand, editors, Proceedings of the GermEval Workshop 2018 - Shared Task on the Identification of Offensive Language, pages 95-103, Vienna, Austria, 9 2018.
 21 September 2018.*."
 ---